Why Have a Bee Hotel in Your Garden?

 Where to Put an Insect House

-Butterfly houses can be placed near annual flowers or perennial flowers where they’ll feel at home.
+Butterfly houses can be placed near perennial flowers where they’ll feel at home.
 Secure the house firmly to avoid movement in the wind, and watch as your new guests settle in!

 Shop Bee and Butterfly Houses at Mr Fothergill’s Today